 These vitamins have a strange texture, and at least one tester thought they tasted like flavored medicine.
 Also, if your child doesn't like them, 4 could be hard to gain compliance with every day.
 However, if you want a vitamin that includes a daily dose of probiotics, this could be the all-in-one option you are looking for.

-The SmartyPants Daily Gummy Multivitamin with Omegas is a sugar-covered gummy drop that comes in multiple colors.
+The SmartyPants Daily Gummy Multivitamin with Omegas is a sugar-covered gummy drop in multiple colors.
 The gummies are well-formed and didn't stick together in our bottle.
-The dose is 4 a day, and the bottle should last one child about 30 days.
+The dose is 4-a-day, and the bottle should last one child about 30 days.
 Testers thought the taste was okay and readily ate them during testing but would choose other vitamins over this one if they had the chance.
 This vitamin is non-GMO and includes Omega 3s.

-This is a 4 a day dose which seems like a lot and could be hard to meet if your child doesn't like the taste.
+This is a 4-a-day dose which seems like a lot and could be hard to meet if your child doesn't like the taste.
 Also, our testers felt the texture was strange and didn't care for the granulated coating.
 While this vitamin might prevent the need for an additional Omega-specific supplement, we think the high number dose and questionable taste response from testers means compliance could be an issue.
-However, if you want something with OMega 3s and want to avoid stocking more than one kind of vitamin, this might be your go-to choice.
+However, if you want something with Omega 3s and avoid stocking more than one kind of vitamin, this might be your go-to choice.

 The L'il Critters Paw Patrol are the L'il Critters vitamins in shapes that Paw patrol fans will love (isn't that every toddler?).
 The vitamins have a traditional gummy texture and are somewhat sticky like a gummy bear.
-The dose is 2 per day for most kids, and our taste testers enjoyed the flavor.
+Most kids' dose is 2 per day, and our taste testers enjoyed the flavor.
 With a bottle capacity of 60, you'll get one month of use out of this option for one child.

-This bottle is smaller than our other L'il Critter option making it potentially better for a single child as they aren't as budget-friendly.
+This bottle is smaller than our other L'il Critter option, making it better for a single child as they aren't as budget-friendly.
 The other L'il Critter is a 90 +day supply for one child at half the price.
-These vitamins stick together somewhat and are require a certain amount of manipulation to pry them apart, which means excessive touching of the clump.
-Despite the over-handling required, we do like the vitamins, and our kid testers easily consumed them without so much as a wrinkled nose, making them a great choice for anyone looking for something fun, super tasty, or perhaps the finicky Paw Patrol fan in your life.
+These vitamins stick together somewhat and require a certain amount of manipulation to pry them apart, which means excessive touching of the clump.
+Despite the over-handling required, we like the vitamins, and our kid testers easily consumed them without so much as a wrinkled nose, making them a great choice for something fun and super tasty, or perhaps the finicky Paw Patrol fan.

-The mykind Organics Kids Gummy are a certified organic, non-GMO, vegan multivitamin for kids.
+The Garden of Life - mykind Organics Kids Gummy is a certified organic, non-GMO, vegan multivitamin for kids.
 They are gluten, soy, and dairy-free and have a defined shape in our tests.

 These vitamins have a 4 gummy dose which is a lot compared to the 2 a day average.
 It might be more than you can convince some children to take in a day.
 They are also somewhat sticky, which resulted in clumping and dispensing challenges that got worse over time.
 They have a strange crumbly texture, less like a gummy and more like Playdoh, which was off-putting to more than one tester.
 When we opened our bottle, we caught the scent of spoiled fruit, and one tester refused to try the vitamin based on its smell alone.
 Our other child tester said there were "too many different fruit flavors" in one vitamin, and he spit it out after chewing it.
 Overall, this vitamin has a strange look, feel, odor, and taste, and we think most children will take a hard pass on this option, making it unlikely you'll get 4 a day into most kids.

-The Zarbee's Children's Multivitamin + Immune Gummies were strange from the start, with a powerful odor when we first opened the bottle.
-These vitamins look to be rolled in sugar and are a strange dark red or brown color with a Bee shape.
-The individual vitamins are separated but stuck together over time in a single clump that made them hard to dispense.
+The Zarbee's Children's Multivitamin + Immune Gummies were strange, with a powerful odor when we first opened the bottle.
+These vitamins look rolled in sugar and are a peculiar dark red or brown color with a Bee shape.
+The individual vitamins are separated but stuck together over time in a single clump, making them hard to dispense.
 The directions require a dose of two at a time.
 Our kid testers didn't like the flavor of this particular vitamin.
 Our first tester only ate one and refused to eat the second.
 Our second tester smelled the vitamin and tried to eat one but spit it out before swallowing.
-Both indicated they felt the taste was terrible and they wouldn't eat them going forward.
+Both indicated they felt the taste was terrible and wouldn't eat them going forward.
 Our child testers put this option at the bottom of the ranking for taste.
-Regardless of whatever positive attributes the Zarbee vitamins may offer, it is simply not possible for us to recommend a product that tasted so yucky that our kid testers refused to eat them.
+Regardless of the positive attributes the Zarbee vitamins may offer, it is not possible for us to recommend a product that tasted so yucky that our kid testers refused to eat them.